 The numerical experiments also validate Theorem~\ref{thm-ISP}.
-In particular, when the structural constrain $J^{\al_k}\rho_k=\mu$ is satisfied, the inverse problem becomes uniquely solvable from a single measurement.
+In particular, when the structural constraint $J^{\al_k}\rho_k=\mu$ is satisfied, the inverse problem becomes uniquely solvable from a single measurement.
 This compatibility condition restores full identifiability even in reduced observation settings, demonstrating that appropriate structural constraints can compensate for limited data.

-Furthermore, the proposed IREKM algorithm successfully reconstructs a wide variety of temporal profiles, including smooth functions, non-differentiable components, and even non-continuous signals.
+Furthermore, the proposed IREKM algorithm successfully reconstructs a wide variety of temporal profiles, including smooth, non-differentiable and even non-continuous functions.
 This highlights the method’s flexibility and robustness with respect to the regularity of the source terms.

 Across all numerical experiments, the reconstruction quality consistently improves as the noise level decreases.
 From Figures~\ref{fig8a}--\ref{fig8c}, we observe that the approximation errors decrease as the noise diminishes, confirming the improved accuracy of the reconstruction.
 Figure~\ref{fig8d} further illustrates the stability and convergence behavior of the IREKM algorithm.
 The residual norms decrease monotonically, and the stopping criterion defined in equation~\eqref{stopped} proves to be efficient and well-suited to the problem.
 Collectively, these results demonstrate that IREKM is both effective and robust for the simultaneous recovery of multiple temporal source components in a time-fractional coupled system, even under practical noisy conditions.